About

 In Fassbinder’s hometown of Munich, Daniella worked as a journalist and copy editor for a year, before realising she wanted to be neither.
 At the risk of losing her sanity, she decided to return to Oxford where she graduated with distinction in a master’s that nobody can remember the name of (‘Comparative Literature and Critical Translation’).

-Here she wrote papers about the Nazi film industry and its flagrant copying of Hollywood movies, and her final dissertation was on the annoyingly brilliant American adaptation of her favourite Danish TV series, The Killing.
+Here, among other things, she wrote papers about the Nazi film industry’s copy-catting of Hollywood movies, and her final dissertation was on the annoyingly brilliant American adaptation of her favourite Danish TV series, The Killing.
 She then defected to Cambridge to write a PhD about the pesky ghost that won’t leave her alone: Rainer Werner Fassbinder.
-She’s now writing a biography of him.
+She’s now writing a freewheeling book about his life and films for Faber, and is making an autofictional documentary about him.

 She speaks English, Danish, and German fluently; French, Norwegian, and Swedish… not so fluently.